Susanna Centlivre

-Susanna Centlivre (c.
-1669 (baptised) – 1 December 1723), born Susanna Freeman, and also known professionally as Susanna Carroll, was an English poet, actress, and "the most successful female playwright of the eighteenth century".
+Susanna Centlivre (/sEnt'lIv@r/ sent-LIV-ər or /sEnt'li:v@r/ sent-LEE-vər; born Susanna Freeman; baptised 1669 – 1 December 1723), also known professionally as Susanna Carroll, was an English poet, actress, and "the most successful female playwright of the eighteenth century".
 Centlivre's "pieces continued to be acted after the theatre managers had forgotten most of her contemporaries."
 During a long career at the Theatre Royal, Drury Lane, she became known as the second woman of the English stage, after Aphra Behn.

 Life

 The main source of information on Centlivre's early life is Giles Jacob, who claimed he had received an account of it directly from her.
 This was published in The Poetical Register of 1719, yet it includes little information about her early life.
 Centlivre was probably baptised Susanna Freeman at Whaplode, Lincolnshire on 20 November 1669, as the daughter of William Freeman of Holbeach and his wife, Anne, the daughter of Mr Marham, a gentleman of Lynn Regis, Norfolk.
 Her father was a dissenter and a parliamentarian; as a result, the family certainly faced persecution at the Restoration.

 Several biographical sources state that Holbeach was the possible place of her birth or at least the place where she spent her childhood.
 There is some mystery surrounding her early life, but it is generally believed that her father died when she was three, her mother died shortly after remarrying, and her stepfather married soon after that.

 There are two stories that tell of her transition to acting and eventual arrival in London.
 The romanticized version has Centlivre found weeping by the roadside by Anthony Hammond, a student at St John's College, Cambridge.
 Enraptured by her manners and good looks, he smuggled her into his college, where she was disguised as a male cousin, Jack.
 There she remained hidden for some months studying grammar and acquiring "some of the terms of logic, rhetoric, and ethics" before "attracting too much attention" and deciding to head to London.
 The more believable scenario has her joining a company of strolling actors in Stamford (about 25 miles from Holbeach), where she gained popularity acting in breeches roles, for which she was suited due to a "small Wen on her left Eye lid, which gave her a Masculine Air."